taesoobear/IPCDNNwalk/README.md

 ```
 Choose the D3D (windows), openGL (ubuntu), or metal renderer (mac) if asked to choose one.
 Also, on Linux, choose 1920x1080 resolution.
-If you already chose a different resolution, re-try after deleting ogre2_linux.cfg
+If you already chose a different resolution, re-try after deleting ogre3_linux.cfg
+(On linux, the resolution specified in ogre3_linux.cfg should match the one in site-packages/libcalab_ogre3d/Resource/ogreconfig_linux12.txt)

 gym_cdm2 contains the source codes of "Adaptive Tracking of a Single-Rigid-Body Character in Various Environments".